locdirect/http-api-examples/README.md

 # http-api-examples
 Python examples of how to use LocalizeDirect's localization tool LocDirect HTTP(s) API usage

+**The HTTP API only works on LocDirect server version 2.14.131 or later**

 Download the LocDirect API documentation [here](http://localizedirect.com/locdirect_downloads/)

 * Create project "SwedishSource"